 FSMIP is funded by annual appropriations to the Agricultural Marketing Service (AMS), USDA.
 Grants typically average about $60,000 each.
-FSMIP grants must be matched $1-for-$1 with cash and/or with properly-valued, in-kind non-Federal resources.
+In recent years, grants have ranged from $25,000 to $135,000.
 FSMIP projects must be completed within two years.

 FSMIP funds a wide range of applied research projects that address barriers, challenges, and opportunities in marketing, transportation, and distribution of U.S. food and agricultural products domestically and internationally.
 Eligible agricultural categories include livestock, livestock products, food and feed crops, fish and shellfish, horticulture, viticulture, apiary, and forest products and processed or manufactured products derived from such commodities.